-(1) Tree farming, forestry and other agricultural uses when conducted according to conservation practices which prevent soil erosion and increased stormwater run-off than occurs prior to the use.

-(2) Arboretum, woodland preserve, or conservation and recreation uses including open space associated with cluster development, governed by §1-1314.

-- (3) Single-family dwelling. - (4) Lot averaging of residential lots, as established in §1-1313. - (5) Private yard area. - B. Permitted Accessory Uses. - (1) Customary accessory agricultural uses and buildings. - (2) Customary accessory residential uses and building. - (3) Parking areas to serve recreational areas, using permeable paving. - (4) Stormwater management facilities.

-C. Area and Bulk Requirements.
-The provisions of the underlying district shall govern area and bulk requirements except for the following regulations:

-- (1) Maximum Gross Density 1 dwelling unit per 2 acres

-- (2) Maximum Lot Coverage 5%

-- (3) Maximum Paved Area 6%
+- A. Uses by Right. - a.
+Tree farming, forestry and other agricultural uses when conducted according to conservation practices which prevent soil erosion and increased stormwater run-off than occurs prior to the use. - b.
+Arboretum, woodland preserve, or conservation and recreation uses including open space associated with cluster development, governed by §1-1205.2. - c.
+Single-family dwelling. - d.
+Private yard area. - B. Permitted Accessory Uses. - a.
+Customary accessory agricultural uses and buildings. - b.
+Customary accessory residential uses and building. - c.
+Parking areas to serve recreational areas, using permeable paving. - d.
+Stormwater management facilities. - C. Area and Bulk Requirements.
+The provisions of the underlying district shall govern area and bulk requirements except for the following regulations: - a.
+Maximum Gross Density 1 dwelling unit per 2 acres - b.
+Maximum Lot Coverage 5% - c.
+Maximum Paved Area 6%

-- 2. Conservation Slope District.
+2. Conservation Slope District.

-- A. Uses by Right.

-(1) Tree farming, forestry and other agricultural uses, provided such activities do not involve tilling or clear cutting operations, and that such uses conform with conservation practices which prevent soil and erosion and increased stormwater runoff than occurs prior to the use.

-(2) Arboretum, woodland preserve, or recreational use, provided the proposed use presents no conflict with the continued function of the land as a watershed.

-(3) Open space associated with cluster development provided that no more than 25% of the open space contains slopes of 25% or greater.

-(4) Yard areas of residences, provided all buildings and structures are no less than 50 feet from any conservation slope district.

-- B. Uses by Special Exception. - (1) Agricultural structures and cultivation. - (2) Conservation and recreation uses requiring structures. - (3) Utility easements and rights-of-way. - (4) Single-family dwelling. - (5) Enlargement or alteration to an existing dwelling.

-C. Performance Criteria for Special Exceptions and Variances.
-In addition to the provisions established in Part 18 for special exception or variance, the following criteria shall be considered by the Zoning Hearing Board for applications which involve the Conservation Slope District:

-(1) The applicant shall demonstrate that the proposed use shall not substantially alter the existing grade nor remove more than 5% of the existing vegetation.

-(2) The applicant shall demonstrate the importance of steep slope with respect to the proposed use.

-(3) The applicant shall demonstrate how emergency vehicles can reach the site.

-(4) The applicant shall submit the following information to assist the Board in its evaluation:

-(a) A site plan of the property indicating existing grades with contour lines at 2-foot intervals, including proposed final grades.

-(b) A cross-section of the property indicating the location of buildings, structures and grading operations, including proposed, final grades.
+- A. Uses by Right. - a.
+Tree farming, forestry and other agricultural uses, provided such activities do not involve tilling or clear-cutting operations, and that such uses conform with conservation practices which prevent soil and erosion and increased stormwater runoff than occurs prior to the use. - b.
+Arboretum, woodland preserve, or recreational use provided the proposed use presents no conflict with the continued function of the land as a watershed. - c.
+Open space associated with cluster development provided that no more than 25% of the open space contains slopes of 25% or greater. - d.
+Yard areas of residences provided all buildings and structures are no less than 50 feet from any conservation slope district. - B. Uses by Special Exception. - a.
+Agricultural structures and cultivation. - b.
+Conservation and recreation uses requiring structures. - c.
+Utility easements and rights-of-way. - d.
+Single-family dwelling. - e.
+Enlargement or alteration to an existing dwelling. - C. Performance Criteria for Special Exceptions and Variances.
+In addition to the provisions established in Part 18 for special exception or variance, the following criteria shall be considered by the Zoning Hearing Board for applications which involve the Conservation Slope District: - a.
+The applicant shall demonstrate that the proposed use shall not substantially alter the existing grade nor remove more than 5% of the existing vegetation. - b.
+The applicant shall demonstrate the importance of steep slopes with respect to the proposed use. - c.
+The applicant shall demonstrate how emergency vehicles can reach the site. - d.
+The applicant shall submit the following information to assist the Board in its evaluation: - i.
+A site plan of the property indicating existing grades with contour lines at 2-foot intervals, including proposed final grades. - ii.
+A cross-section of the property indicating the location of buildings, structures and grading operations, including proposed, final grades.

-(c) A landscaping plan which identifies all trees with a diameter exceeding 8 inches, measured 3 feet high, and locates trees and shrubs to be removed and replaced.

-(d) Architectural plans, where applicable, including materials and type of foundation to be used to overcome structural problems associated with the slope conditions.
-The plan shall also include how sewage disposal and water supply will be accommodated.

-D. Area and Bulk Regulations.
-The provisions of the underlying district shall govern area and bulk requirements, except for the following regulations:

-(1) Maximum Gross Density 1 dwelling unit per 4 acres

-(2) Maximum Lot Coverage 5%

-(3) Maximum Paved Coverage 5%
+- iii.
+A landscaping plan which identifies all trees with a diameter exceeding 8 inches, measured 3 feet high, and locates trees and shrubs to be removed and replaced. - iv.
+Architectural plans, where applicable, including materials and type of foundation to be used to overcome structural problems associated with the slope conditions.
+The plan shall also include how sewage disposal and water supply will be accommodated. - Area and Bulk Regulations.
+The provisions of the underlying district shall govern area and bulk requirements, except for the following regulations: - a.
+Maximum Gross Density 1 dwelling unit per 4 acres - b.
+Maximum Lot Coverage 5% - c.
+Maximum Paved Coverage 5%